10 Ethical Outdoor Clothing Brands To Support

 | Shop Smartwool |

-Fjällräven says no to using fluorocarbons, are becoming PFC free and treat animals with the utmost respect they deserve.
+Fjällräven says no to using fluorocarbons, is becoming PFC-free, and treat animals with the utmost respect they deserve.
 Plus, they are working to become completely carbon neutral by 2025.
 From their fleece hoodies to eco shell jackets, you’re set for whatever adventure comes your way.

-A Certified B Corp company who truly lives up to its name.
+A Certified B Corp company that truly lives up to its name.
 For every item you buy, Tentree will plant 10 trees.
 By partnering with charitable organizations, Tentree has a goal to plant 1 billion trees by 2030.
 Making their clothes from sustainable materials will not only have you look good but feel good too.
 To Ball caps and hoodies, Tentree is perfect for causal outerwear.

 | Shop Tentree |